nocollier/intake-ilamb/README.md

 src = cat['gpp | FLUXCOM']
 %time gpp = src.read()  # 9.84 [s]
 ```
 The first time you read a dataset on a given system, you will be downloading the data.
-The above read took almost 10 seconds.
-However, on subsequent calls to read, intake manages a cache and the data will be read much faster and locally from your system.
+The above `read()` took almost 10 seconds.
+However, on subsequent calls, intake manages a cache and the data will be read much faster and locally from your system.
 Each data source in this catalog will return a xarray dataset to you that you can then use in your analysis scripts.
 ```python
 <xarray.Dataset>
 Dimensions:      (time: 408, nb: 2, lat: 360, lon: 720)